Log in to the Magento server as, or switch to, a user with permissions to write to the Magento file system. See switch to the file system owner.

 Before you use this command, you must install the Magento software.

 Upgrade the Magento database schema and data

 Anytime you perform an action that causes the Magento database schema or data to change, you must update them by running the command discussed in this section.
 A partial list of reasons follows:

 - You upgraded the Magento software using the command line

 - You installed or updated a component using the command line

 - You enabled or disabled a component using the command line

-A Magento component can be a module, theme, or language pack; it doesn’t matter whether the component comes from the Magento Marketplace or not
+A Magento component can be a module, theme, or language pack; it doesn’t matter whether the component comes from the Commerce Marketplace or not

 Start the upgrade:

 bin/magento setup:upgrade [--keep-generated]